1 Day Akagera National Park Safari From Kigali

 Safari Details

 One day through Rwanda's rolling hills and wild savannah.
-These lions shouldn't exist.
-Every one was dead by 1999.
-Now you'll get close enough to leave your binoculars in the bag.
+These lions should not exist.
+All were dead by 1999.
+Now you can get close enough to leave your binoculars in the bag.

-The safari winds through different terrain—tall grass where lions hunt, dusty plains with elephant herds, lakes where hippo pods lounge near crocodiles.
-Over 500 bird species including the rare shoebill stork.
+The safari winds through different terrain.
+Tall grass where lions hunt, dusty plains with elephant herds, and lakes where hippo pods lounge near crocodiles.
+Over 500 bird species live here, including the rare shoebill stork.
 Your midday break at Lake Malihidi looks across to Tanzania.

 This isn't just a safari.
 It's proof that conservation works when communities benefit.
 The whole park, the whole story, in one day.